 Life Outside Lessons

 When you’re not spending time in our comfortable Sixth Form Common Room, there’s plenty to keep you busy, interested and challenged.
 As well as lots of extra-curricular activities and opportunities, we encourage you to get involved in supporting the whole school community.

 We find that students joining us for A levels from outside Churston are very valuable in this respect, because they bring a different perspective which benefits everyone.
 So whether you’re coming into Sixth Form from Churston or beyond, we’d love you to sign up to help.
 As well as opportunities to help within departments, there are several broader roles you can apply for.

-During Year 12, you can apply for the role of Student Ambassador, joining a team of 25 students who represent the school at various events, and support the Sixth Form.
+During Year 12, you can apply for the role of Student Ambassador, joining a large team of students who represent the school at various events, and support the Sixth Form.
 There is a formal application system with a job description and year 12 students will be invited to apply in the summer Term.